aaronmsimon/unity-kings-of-the-beach/README.md

 - don't actually need all these variables (events, too?) as Scriptable Objects

 ### Note to Self
-3. block
-* hits for team wrong since using pass
 4. spike tweaks for player
 * might need to make this easier/more forgiving (higher collider and/or longer window)
 5. adjust spike speed based on timing accuracy (perfect height)